aws-samples/amazon-chime-pstn-audio-with-amazon-lex/README.md

 yarn run start
 ```

 This will start a local server that can be accessed at `http://localhost:3000`.
-You will need to create an account with Cognito using an email address before signing in.
 After the Amazon Lex Bot has processed the call will be sent to this phone and can be answered to establish two-way communication between the PSTN caller and the SIP agent.

 ### Cleanup